gopalbala/billsharing/README.md

-# Expense / Bill sharing app
+# Design - Expense / Bill sharing app
 App Allows users to share an Expense

 Users will be able to organize expenses among multiple heads and share with multiple users.
 Users can create a group.
 Share an expense among the members of group.
 Send notification to on their share to be paid.